Back To CourseHistory 103: US History I

 The signing of the Jay Treaty that averted war with England and settled issues with the Treaty of Paris, which had ended the Revolutionary War, actually angered a lot of Americans and Europeans.
 Many Americans saw the treaty as a humiliating surrender to the British.
 French leaders saw it as a step toward the U.S. allying with the British, which was a breach of the 1778 treaty between France and the U.S.

 John Adams took office in 1797, and he walked into dealing with several issues left by President Washington, including difficult dealings with France - our most important ally!
 Because of the Jay Treaty with England, French forces began attacking American ships.
-In an attempt to set things right with France and make the seas safe again for American ships, President Adams sent three commissioners to France: Charles Pinckney, who was the United States minister to France and had negotiated the Treaty of San Lorenzo with Spain; John Marshall, a lawyer from Virginia and future Supreme Court Justice; and Elbridge Gerry, future Vice President under James Madison.
+In an attempt to set things right with France and make the seas safe again for American ships, President Adams sent three commissioners to France: Charles Pinckney, who was the United States minister to France; John Marshall, a lawyer from Virginia and future Supreme Court Justice; and Elbridge Gerry, future Vice President under James Madison.

 When the three commissioners arrived in France, they weren't exactly welcomed through the official channels to begin negotiations.
 Instead, they were met by three agents of the Foreign Minister Talleyrand.
 Instead of giving their names in their official report, the commissioners labeled these men X, Y, and Z - hence the scandal's name.
 The agents demanded a $250,000 bribe to meet with Talleyrand and a $12,000,000 loan!
 At the time, bribes in politics were normal, but this was ridiculous.
 Pinckney's response to the men was, 'No, no, not a sixpence!'